uw-pycert-course-01/assignment06/README.md

 Your submission should include the following:

-1. The py files, including tests, that you dveleoped.
+1. The py files, including tests, that you developed.
 1. The csv file with some employee data in it.
-1. Run ```git log > history.txt``` in the terminal from your project root directory to show how you have committed regularly.
+1. Run `git log > history.txt` in the terminal from your project root directory to show how you have committed regularly.
-1. All Tthe files should be zipped and attached to your Canvas submission.
+1. Be sure to submit through git, and zip and attached to your Canvas submission.

 ## Tips